 Simple English definitions for legal terms

-Read a random definition: jury pardon
+Read a random definition: mode

 The res ipsa loquitur test is a way to determine if someone has attempted to commit a crime.
 It looks at whether the person's actions would have made it clear to an observer that they intended to commit the crime.
 Attempting to commit a crime means trying to do it, but not actually succeeding.
 For example, if someone tries to light a match near a haystack with the intention of burning it, but doesn't actually light the haystack on fire, they have attempted arson.
 The res ipsa loquitur test is one of several ways to determine if someone has attempted a crime.